ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/talking_to_playtak.md

 > Thanks to @the1Rogue on Discord for helping me out [here](https://discord.com/channels/176389490762448897/361023655465058307/1320016862578212925).

-We will be using [`asyncio`] for asynchronous execution so that we can manually ping PlayTak while our bot is thinking.
+We will be using [`asyncio`] for asynchronous execution so that we talk to the PlayTak server while our bot is thinking.
 Don't worry if you have never used `async-await` syntax.
 It will be isolated to code which deals with PlayTak communication, and all of that you can just copy from the tutorial.